theislab/archmap_doc/docs/index.rst

 .. image:: _static/choose_model.png

 After selecting your atlas, model, and classifier, you can then upload your query data by drag-and-drop or by clicking on the upload field.
-In order to map your data successfully, **please follow the instructions on the left of the upload page!**
+In order to map your data successfully, **please follow the instructions on the left of the upload page!**.
+To check whether your file satisfies these requirements, you can run the following colab tutorial:

+   - `Tutorial for RDS file <https://colab.research.google.com/drive/1-AMyF39pL-thpP9ENTIqIuz2cC2pgIQ2#scrollTo=EXV4m9lq8cV0>`_
+   - `Script for h5ad file <https://drive.google.com/file/d/16p2YYAOcw4fmbNlBoPid1CSYNHiK3IqI/view?usp=sharing>`_

 .. image:: _static/upload_query.png